 During COP26, Glasgow had the opportunity to put Scotland and the UK’s net zero ambitions on the world stage.
 As a legacy project of the Climate Chamber Mission, the largest trade mission ever hosted by a British Chamber of Commerce, we created Climate Chamber City.

-The City is a global online community of leading sustainable and circular businesses which seeks to promote trade, innovation and build unity between international companies seeking global expansion.
+The city is a global online community of leading sustainable and circular businesses which seek to promote trade, innovation and build unity between international companies seeking global expansion.